bonegollira/eslint-plugin-richlab/README.md

 # eslint-plugin-richlab

-The custom rules created by richlab
+An ESLint plugin created by RichLab.

 ## Installation